 Where can I or my child get vaccinated?

 Also check with your child’s health care provider or their school.
-Many schools are providing vaccines to make it easier for students to get vaccinated.
+Schools sometimes provide vaccines to make it easier for students to get vaccinated.

 Do I need to give consent before my child can get vaccinated?